KashmalaJamshaid/Web-scraping-using-python-and-beautifulsoup/README.md

 3. Extracting ALT tags
 4. Counting words inside a web page
 5. Inspection of broken links inside a webpage
-6. Extracting the source code of the webpage
+6. Extracting the source code of the webpage in google colab